NAATI CCL 8 Must-Know Exam Tips - from NAATI Accredited Paraprofessional Interpreter

 One repetition is allowed per dialogue with no penalty.
 Even though this is a golden opportunity, students tend to forget to ask for repetitions because of the exam pressure.
 So make sure to write ‘take repetition’ somewhere on the note-taking paper so that you don’t forget to ask for that free repetition per dialogue.
 Any additional request for repetition incur penalties.
 I suggest limiting your repetitions to 1-3 per dialogue, not more than that.

-Wherever you feel the need to rephrase, just say I’d like to rephrase the last sentence please, and re-interpret that part.
-Most likely you will not lose marks if executed properly.
+Wherever you feel the need to rephrase, just say I’d like to rephrase the last sentence please, and re-interpret that part, or ‘ sorry, I’d like to say that again‘.
+Most likely you will not lose marks if done properly.

 Would you like to join our CCL Online Community?
 Any questions or ideas you’d like to share, join our Forum.